 Partners in Care | The Chili’s and St. Jude Story

 Visit your local Chili’s to feel the power of a simple instrument – a crayon.
-From Aug.
-28 through Sept.
-30, 2019, guests can color a pepper and donate $1 to make a difference in one child’s life during Chili’s annual Create-A-Pepper campaign.
-While it may not seem like much in the moment, all it takes is for one Guest to color one pepper and donate $1 to positively impact the lifesaving work of St. Jude.
+Guests can donate $1 to make a difference in one child’s life every day at Chili's.
+While it may not seem like much in the moment, all it takes is for one Guest to donate and positively impact the lifesaving work of St. Jude.
 This campaign supports St. Jude Children’s Research Hospital and their mission of Finding cures.
 Saving children®.

 Women Taking The Lead: Developing the Next Generation of Chili's Leaders

 Walk into any restaurant and there's a good chance the smiling face at your table, the cook working hard behind the counter and the manager "herding cats" is the face of a woman.
 But look at the ranks of restaurant leadership and more male faces emerge, just like in Silicon Valley, Wall Street and the United States Congress.
 This disparity deprives us and other restaurants of diverse viewpoints, innovative thinking and a richer, more effective work environment for men and women alike.
 Therefore, we launched a unique program, called Women Take The Lead, which provides customized training, mentorships and access to outside resources such as the Women's Food Service Forum.
 The program teaches promising female leaders technical skills, ways to increase confidence, how to accelerate their careers and acquire practical best practices for living a "Best Life" as a mom and community leader, while still conquering the challenging demands of restaurant leadership.